elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

     function upsertObjectByUniqueCriteria(obj, uniqueCriteria) {
       // Ensure unique criteria are all populated (unless ID)
-      // If criteira is th the object's ID and it is split across more than one field, we should check
+      // If criteria is th the object's ID and it is split across more than one field, we should check
       // that either all ID fields are populated or that none are.
 Otherwise we
       // should throw an exception.

-      const objectsToUpdate = GetObjectsByCritieria(uniqueCriteria);   // Usually GET verb
+      const objectsToUpdate = GetObjectsByCriteria(uniqueCriteria);   // Usually GET verb
       if(objectsToUpdate.length == 0) {
         const createdObject = CreateObject(obj);    // Usually POST verb
         EmitData(createdObject);